icantevxn/icantevxn.github.io/README.md

 To ensure your app works as it should, please make sure you have all prerequisites with the right versions.
 Version differences may cause issues with styling.

-For running `-g` global installs, you may need to use the `sudo` command to install these packages depending on your computer permissions.
+For running `-g` global installs, you may need to use the <b>`sudo` command for Mac and Linux</b> or <b>run Powershell as administrator on Windows</b> to install these packages depending on your computer permissions.

 ### Prerequisites